arx/ArxLibertatis/README.md

 Arx will also try to load data files from the directory containing the game executable.

-To use the current working directory for load user, config and data files (e.g. for a portable install) run the game as
+To use the current working directory for user, config and data files (e.g. for a portable install) run the game as

     $ arx --no-data-dir --user-dir=. --config-dir=.

 See the `arx --help` and `man arx` output for more details.

-The default directories can be adjusted with additional build options described in OPTIONS.md.

 ## Run